contribution-protocol/cp-sandbox/README.md

 This sandbox may look simple,
 but it is built on fundamentally different constraints.

 This is not a demo.
-This is for observing system behavior.
+This is for observing system behavior under these constraints.

 In this system, the following behaviors actually occur: